MediaHound/HNDCreatableViewController/README.md

 We used [AtSugar](https://github.com/MediaHound/AtSugar) and [AtSugarMixin](https://github.com/MediaHound/AtSugarMixin) to make the implementation short and to the point.

 That's it.
-Now if you want to create a `MyAwesomeViewController` from somewhere else in your code you can just do:
+Now if you want to create a `MyAwesomeViewController` from somewhere else in your code, you can just do:

 ```objc
 MyAwesomeViewController* vc = [MyAwesomeViewController create];